himelbrand/mobx-react-navigation-store/DOCS.md

 ### CurrentRoute

-returns the current route and the name of the navigator he is a screen of sperated by a @, for example: 'MainFirst@Main'
+returns the current route name as a string

 ### canGoBack